dionhobdy/fortune-cookie/README.md

 ### Reroll
 I'd imagine that not all developers would be happy with their result.
 A reroll feature will come in handy within these instances.

-### Language Randomizer (Release Date: 03/28/2024)
-~~Why not also include a programming language randomizer?
-The feature can add a whole new dimension of challenge and encourage developers to explore other programming languages.~~

 ### Project Tracking
 A project tracking feature will help users know which projects they have already worked on and help FORTUNE COOKIE not suggest projects that's already been worked on.